firefly-iii/docs/docs/docs/csv/errors/bad_files.md

 # Bad files from your bank.

+!!! warning
+    The Firefly III CSV importer is due to be replaced by the universal [Data Importer](https://docs.firefly-iii.org/data-importer/).
+Please migrate at your earliest convenience.

 Some banks deliver abysmal CSV files.
 They have an interest to keep you inside their eco-system and will do anything to stop you from moving to another system.
 Here are some common problems and their solutions.

 ## File is not UTF-8